Facial Recognition and Digital Identity Solutions

 select TSA checkpoints.

 As TSA continues to integrate new technologies for a faster, easier travel experience, we've collaborated on several innovative digital identity initiatives, which work in place of a physical ID* or boarding pass.
-Be sure to follow the steps to setup and activate your selected digital identity solution before your trip so it’s ready to present at the TSA checkpoint.
+Be sure to follow the steps to set up and activate your selected digital identity solution before your trip so it's ready to present at select TSA checkpoints.
 Look for your preferred airline or device maker below to find out more!

 Participation is Optional